bencvt/LibShapeDraw/README.md

 You can also try the [official LibShapeDraw thread on minecraftforum.net](http://www.minecraftforum.net/topic/1458931-libshapedraw/).

 Finally, feel free to ping me (bencvt) in IRC.
-I'm usually idling in various channels related to Minecraft development on esper.net and freenode.net.
+I'm often lurking in various channels related to Minecraft development on esper.net and freenode.net.